martinber/noaa-apt/docs/guide.md

 ## Important things to know

-- NOAA satellites are transmitting images 24/7, and the image you receive is a real-time image of your location.
+- NOAA satellites are transmitting images 24/7, and the image you receive is a **real-time image of your location**.
 The transmission is free to be received by anyone with an antenna, and there is no official decoder or receiver.

 - NOAA **images are black and white**.
-People on the internet share color images, those images were originally black and white and then were colorized, probably by WXtoImg.
+When you see a color image it means it was colorized.

 - NOAA **images do not have map lines** (divisions between countries, states, or coastlines).
 When you see images with lines, it means that they used noaa-apt or WXtoImg to draw them according to a map and calculations about the position of the satellite when the image was taken.

 - The **images are upside down 50% of the time**, that's because the satellites sometimes go from south to north and sometimes fron north to south.